-As a member of Bankers for NetZero, an initiative to investigate how banks can best support key sectors of the UK economy in transition to net zero, we contributed to the Retrofit Revolution report published in March.
+As a member of Bankers for Net Zero, an initiative to investigate how banks can best support key sectors of the UK economy in transition to net zero, we contributed to their Retrofit Revolution report published in March.
 This sets out what is needed for policy and regulation to enable retrofitting to happen rapidly at scale.
-At COP26, we joined in events with Architects Climate Action Network (ACAN) and the UK GBC on the urgent need for retrofit, the recognition of embodied carbon (the emissions associated with materials and construction) and achieving net zero in the built environment.